satwikkansal/wtfpython/README.md

 >>> x = 1
 >>> print([x for x in range(5)])
 [0, 1, 2, 3, 4]
->>> print(x, ': x in global')
+>>> print(x)
-1 : x in global
+1
 ```

 #### 💡 Explanation:

 - In Python, for-loops use the scope they exist in and leave their defined loop-variable behind.
 This also applies if we explicitly defined the for-loop variable in the global namespace before.
 In this case, it will rebind the existing variable.

-- The differences in the output of Python 2.x and Python 3.x interpreters for list comprehension example can be explained by following change documented in [What’s New In Python 3.0](https://docs.python.org/3/whatsnew/3.0.html) documentation:
+- The differences in the output of Python 2.x and Python 3.x interpreters for list comprehension example can be explained by following change documented in [What’s New In Python 3.0](https://docs.python.org/3/whatsnew/3.0.html) change log:

     > "List comprehensions no longer support the syntactic form `[... for var in item1, item2, ...]`.
 Use `[... for var in (item1, item2, ...)]` instead.
 Also, note that list comprehensions have different semantics: they are closer to syntactic sugar for a generator expression inside a `list()` constructor, and in particular the loop control variables are no longer leaked into the surrounding scope."